brooklynrail/brooklynrail-platform/content/events/2020/09/amanda-gluibizzi-and-jason-rosenfeld-with-wayne-thiebuad.md

 ---
 title: Wayne Thiebaud with Amanda Gluibizzi and Jason Rosenfeld
-summary: Painter Wayne Thiebaud in conversation with Rail Artseen Editor Amanda Gluibizzi and Rail Editor-at-Large Jason Rosenfeld.
+summary: Renowned painter Wayne Thiebaud will be in conversation with the Rail's Artseen Editor Amanda Gluibizzi and Editor-at-Large Jason Rosenfeld.
 We'll close with a reading by poet Jeremy Hoevenaar.
 people:
   - person: wayne
     event_bio: >